derekbonilla/car_data_cleaning/README.md

 I notice that there is also another BMW 320i with similar features.
 However, after doing additional research I can safely conclude that the missing value here should be four.

-To make the replacement, make the following query using the UPDATE statement:
+To make the replacement, I make a query using the `UPDATE` statement:

 ```javascript
 UPDATE